An industry leader in 10-year investment performance

 From 6 June 2016, QSuper members who have opened a standard QSuper Income account have been eligible.1

 Based on data from commencement to 31 December 2018:

 How the Income account Transfer Bonus works

 On behalf of members invested in the Accumulation account and Transition to Retirement Income account, QSuper puts aside money which is an estimation of the capital gains tax required to be paid upon the sale of assets.
 It’s called tax provisioning.
 This is because as a complying superannuation fund we have to pay tax on investment earnings within an Accumulation phase (which also includes the Transition to Retirement Income).
 Typically, QSuper taxation provisions for around 10% tax overall, before declaring daily unit prices.

-This means, when a member transfers money from their Accumulation account into an Income account, their investment assets are being transferred into a tax-free environment.
+All investment earnings, whether income or capital gains, are exempt from paying tax in the pension phase.
+This means when a member transfers money from their QSuper Accumulation/Transition to Retirement Income account into a standard QSuper Income account, their investment assets are being transferred into a tax-free environment.
 As a result, no capital gains tax is paid when these investment assets are sold.

 The money that was previously set aside as a tax provision can therefore be paid back to the eligible member when they transfer from a QSuper Accumulation/Transition to Retirement Income account to a standard QSuper Income account.
 The amount paid back to the member is known as the Transfer Bonus.

 The investment options you’re invested in affect the amount of bonus you may receive as some assets attract a higher bonus than others.
 Any money in the Cash and Diversified Bonds investment options will not qualify for the transfer bonus.
 Money invested in QSuper Self Invest also does not qualify for the Transfer Bonus because you’re already benefiting from the ability to move your assets across to a standard QSuper Income account without having to pay capital gains tax.